FKLC/WhatsAppToDiscord/README.md

 - `addToWhitelist <channel name>`: Adds specified conversation to the whitelist
 - `removeFromWhitelist <channel name>`: Removes specified conversation from the whitelist
 - `listWhitelist`: Lists all whitelisted conversations
+- `enablePrefix`: Starts adding your Discord username to messages
+- `disablePrefix`: Stops adding your Discord username to messages

 ---
 ### Restarting automatically